dajat/configure-ad/README.md

 <img src="https://imgur.com/DmOn0oJ.png" height="70%" width="70%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-After reviewing the connectivity between both machines, I began to install Active Directory on the domain controller by opening Server Manager --> Clicking on "Tools" --> Clicking on "Active Directory Users and Computers" --> Clicking on "Add Roles and Features" and starting the setup wizard.
+After reviewing the connectivity between both machines, install Active Directory on the domain controller by opening Server Manager --> Clicking on "Tools" --> Clicking on "Active Directory Users and Computers" --> Clicking on "Add Roles and Features" and starting the setup wizard.
 Under "Server Roles", select "Active Directory Domain Services" and complete the remainder of the setup wizard.
 Once the installation is complete, the notifications flag will have a hazard notification next to it.
 </p>
 <br />
 <h2>Continue Installing Active Directory</h2>